mdaffin/disconnected.systems/site/blog/archlinux-installer/index.md

 and hope the user formatted it correctly.

-Alternatively, if most or all of your systems are formatted identically, you can hardcode the layout into the script.
+Alternatively, if most or all of your systems are formatted identically, you can hard-code the layout into the script.
 This keeps the script simpler with fewer steps to go through.
 In the event that you do need a custom disk layout for some special case, you can download and manually edit the script or even delete the formatting section entirely and formatting it manually beforehand.